Waterway

 Vessels using waterways vary from small animal-drawn barges to immense ocean tankers and ocean liners, such as cruise ships.

+In order to increase the importance of inland waterway transport, the European Commission presented a 35-point action plan in June 2021.
+The main goals are to increase the amount of goods moved through Europe's rivers and canals and to speed up the switch to zero-emission barges by 2050.
+This is in accordance with the Sustainable and Smart Mobility Strategy and the European Green Deal, which set the target of boosting inland canal and short-sea shipping by 25% by 2030 and by 50% by 2050.

 History

 Waterways have been an important part of human activity since prehistoric times and navigability has allowed watercraft and canals to pass through every body of water.
 The Grand Canal (China), a UNESCO World Heritage Site, the oldest known waterway system in the world, is considered to be one of the world's largest and most extensive project of engineering.

 Example of classification of inland waterways

 The European Conference of Ministers of Transport established in 1953 a classification of waterways that was later expanded to take into account the development of push-towing.
 Europe is a continent with a great variety of waterway characteristics, which makes this classification valuable to appreciate the different classes in waterway.
 There is also a remarkable variety of waterway characteristics in many countries of Asia, but there has not been any equivalent international drive for uniformity.
 This classification is provided by the UN Economic Commission for Europe, Inland Transport Committee, Working Party on Inland Water Transport.
 A low resolution version of that map is shown here.